 Famous for the winding cliffside drive with amazing views of the ocean along California Highway One, Big Sur is the place of dreams.
 Endless sea vistas, dramatic rocky shorelines, crashing surf, forested canyons and grassy hills and valleys make this one of the most beautiful places in the world.
 Let’s explore some of the best things to do in Big Sur.

 The remote beauty of Big Sur has inspired many musicians, artists, filmmakers, dreamers and writers.
 Starting in the early 1900s writers and artists like Henry Miller, Richard Brautigan, Jack Kerouac, Hunter S Thompson and Robinson Jeffers came to the area.
 Spiritual seekers have also sought out peace and enlightenment in the forests and beaches.
 Nature lovers will find amazing hikes and wildlife in the state parks and wilderness areas.
-There are many things to do in and around Big Sur.
+Read on to discover some of the best Big Sur things to do.

 I remember the first time we stopped here on a drive through Big Sur.
 As a youngster in the days before Instagram I had no idea what was in store for my eyes.
 When I saw the amazing color of the ocean and the small waterfall I was blown away by the beauty.
 I took a photo with my Vivitar pocket camera and kept that favorite faded snapshot on my wall for many years.